reinvantveer/argo-batteries-included/README.md

 make uninstall
 ```

+This will not delete the `operators` and `data` namespaces, in case you started deploying other stuff there as well.
+Also: the data volume for PostgreSQL is kept, so the Workflow archive is still present.
+It does, however, delete the
+MinIO bucket data.

 ### Update
 Once you have deployed and want to tweak the deployment settings, you can update the release using